The audit log plugin is named

 option at server startup to control plugin activation.
 For

-example, to load the plugin and prevent it from being removed at
+example, to load the plugin at startup and prevent it from being

 [mysqld] plugin-load=audit_log.so audit-log=FORCE_PLUS_PERMANENT